LLNL/merlin/docs/source/modules/installation/installation.rst

 The ``merlin info`` command will check that the configuration file is installed correctly, display the server configuration strings, and check server access.
-This command works for both the pip and docker installed merlin.

 .. code-block:: bash

   merlin info

-If everything is set up correctly, you should see (assuming local-redis servers):
+If everything is set up correctly, you should see:

 .. code-block:: bash